DIY LiPo Battery Discharger with Halogen Light Bulbs

 Future Upgrades

-I will also put some liquid electrical tape on all the soldering and connections to avoid shorts.
+I also plan to apply liquid electrical tape over all soldered joints and connections to prevent short circuits.

 Testing

-I tested the unit with just 1 bulb connected.
+I tested the unit with just one bulb connected.

 lipo-discharger-light-bulb-build-testing-result